 Other schemes, such as those for addressing the needs of women in distress such as Swadhar Greh, and One Stop Centres have witnessed marginal increases, which are inadequate to ensure both adequate coverage and quality of services.
-As of July 2016, 17 One Stop Centres were operational in the country through the funds provided by MWCD.
-It was also proposed to expand the scheme to 150 additional disticts during 2016-17.
-However, this does not seem to have taken place, taking into account the Revised Estimates of 2016-17 for the scheme.
-(Rajya Sabha Unstarred Question no. 1327 answered on 28 July 2016).
 Given the criticality of the issue, it is imperative that the Union Government continues to supplement the efforts of states in this domain.